bootphon/ABX-accent/README.rst

 - `analyze module
   <https://docs.cognitive-ml.fr/ABXpy/ABXpy.html#analyze-module>`_
-  is used for analysing the results
+  is used for analysing the results.

+- `score average _<https://>`,to generate the average of

 Licence
 ========